What is Soil Compaction in Construction?

 At its core, soil compaction serves to stabilise and strengthen base materials, enhancing its ability to bear loads and minimise water-related damage.
 While the process can be intricate, involving varying methods and machinery, the core principles remain universal.

-The key to successful soil compaction lies in understanding the specific soil characteristics, utilising the correct compaction equipment, and adhering to the best practices of the compaction process.
+The key to successful soil compaction lies in understanding the specific soil characteristics, using the correct compaction equipment, and adhering to the best practices of the compaction process.

 At Conplant, we’re committed to helping you understand these complexities with no-nonsense advice, while providing Australia’s largest fleet of compaction rollers to choose from.